We are pleased to announce that philanthropist MacKenzie Scott has chosen to donate $5 million to CFLeads.

-Scott and Jewett selected 286 high-impact organizations to donate more than $2.7B in gifts, including social sector infrastructure organizations like ours.
+Scott selected 286 high-impact organizations to donate more than $2.7B in gifts, including social sector infrastructure organizations like ours.
 As Scott writes, “social sector infrastructure organizations empower community leaders, support grassroots organizing and innovation, measure and evaluate what works, and disseminate information so that community leaders, elected officials, volunteers, employees, and donors at every level of income can make informed decisions about how to partner and invest.”
 Community foundations embody this work.

 Over the past 15 months, community foundations from coast to coast have stepped up to address the unprecedented challenges caused by the public health crisis.
 “This generous donation couldn’t have come at a more opportune time,” says Ellen Gilligan, CFLeads board chair.
 “As the country builds back and confronts the stark racial inequities the pandemic has exposed, this gift will help CFLeads accelerate the field momentum captured in Going All In to insist on racial equity, amplify community voice and influence policy and systems.”